BECOMING A DOG TRAINER

-Once you have reviewed the overview, feel free to have a look at this list of dog training schools across Canada (and in the U.S.).
+Once you have had a look at the overview, feel free to have a look at this list of dog training schools across Canada (and in the U.S.).
 Call local dog schools in your area and ask if they are taking interns or looking for employees.
 (Be prepared to sign a confidentiality and non-compete agreement if you work for one of these firms - it's not kosher to expect the to train you and then you take their methods and open open near them as a competitor).
 You can 'Contact Us' to ask if we are aware of any other specific training or mentoring opportunities in your region.
 Each program has voluntarily completed the survey used to gather information for this matrix.
 This information has not been verified by our organization and we recommend confirming any and all information before acting on the basis of that information.
 Inclusion in this listing does not imply any endorsement or recommendation by CAPDT.
 This listing is for informational purposes only.
 To have your dog trainer education program listed, use the "Contact Us" form to request a survey you can complete and return.

 It's important that you understand the difference between CAPDT and CCPDT.
 This website is operated by CAPDT - the Canadian Association of Professional Dog Trainers.